null

 Description

-In New Hampshire, American farmers forced British law enforcement out of their town in defiance of British laws restricting the possession of certain types of pine.
-This was just one of the many protests by my American colonists.
-The pine was then adopted as a symbol of the American patriot group Sons of Liberty and finally became a symbol of the Continental Army of George Washington.
+In New Hampshire, American farmers forced British law enforcement out of their towns in defiance of laws restricting the possession of certain types of pine.
+The pine was later adopted as a symbol of the American patriot group Sons of Liberty and finally became a symbol of the Continental Army of George Washington.

-The pine tree remains a major symbol of New England, and is still included on Maine’s state flag, recognizable to the original pine tree flag.
+The pine tree today remains a symbol of New England and is still included on Maine’s state flag!

 Other Details